 The Commission’s negotiated rate policy expressly provides for the freedom for the pipeline and the shipper to negotiate rates that differ from the pipeline’s recourse rates.
 Negotiated rates may be higher than the maximum tariff rates, lower than the maximum tariff rates, and designed without any regard to costs.
 The existence of the recourse rate, in and of itself, is the shipper’s protection from the potential exercise of market power by the pipeline.
 Transwestern did not exercise market power here because it did not refuse to provide service at the recourse rate.
+[Do we want to also address here that the primary service is at a discounted rate? – we need to know if they have been using the primary service or if they have been flowing to alternate points.]
+LET’S GET ALL THE FACTS AND REVIEW IN A CONFERENCE CALL BEFORE WE FILE THIS

-The CPUC attempts to short-circuit this policy by alleging that “questions have arisen regarding discriminatory treatment of shippers in the process of noticing and awarding capacity…” Presumably, the CPUC is referring to the proceeding in Docket No. RP97-288-09, in which the Commission is conducting an investigation into the negotiated rates charged by Transwestern to other firm shippers.
+The CPUC attempts to short-circuit this policy by alleging that “questions have arisen regarding discriminatory treatment of shippers in the process of noticing and awarding capacity…” Presumably, the CPUC is referring to the proceeding in Docket Nos.
+RP97-288-009, et al. in which the Commission is conducting an investigation into the negotiated rates charged by Transwestern to other firm shippers.
 What the CPUC neglects to mention is that Judge Leventhal, the presiding administrative law judge in that proceeding, has found no evidence of discriminatory treatment and has concluded that Transwestern awarded the capacity at issue in a fair and nondiscriminatory manner.
 In this proceeding, no shipper has alleged that the recourse rate was not available or that capacity was awarded on a discriminatory basis.
 The CPUC offers nothing more than speculation and innuendo.
 Accordingly, no basis exists for questioning Transwestern’s awarding of capacity or the availability of the recourse rate.

 In support of its allegation that Transwestern is attempting to transform itself into a de facto market-rate based pipeline, the CPUC also alleges that the USGT volumes subject to the negotiated rate represent “approximately 23% of Transwestern’s combined eastward and westward capacity of 1.7 Bcf/d and approximately 40% of its westward capacity of 1.09 Bcf/d to California.”
-This allegation completely ignores the fact that the negotiated rate applies only to volumes delivered to alternate delivery points.
+This allegation completely ignores the fact that the negotiated rate applies only to volumes delivered to alternate delivery points IF SUCH VOLUMES ARE SCHEDULED.
 In fact, the volumes subject to the negotiated rate represent 0% of the combined eastward and westward capacity and 0% of the westward capacity to California using primary delivery points.
-Under Transwestern’s tariff, volumes scheduled for delivery to alternate delivery points have the lowest priority of any firm service. /6 In fact during the period that the negotiated rates have been in effect, USGT has not transported any volumes on Transwestern that would be subject to the negotiated rate. /7
+Under Transwestern’s tariff, volumes nominated for delivery to alternate delivery points have lower priority than primary firm service. /6 [I think Rate Schedule FTS-3 firm volumes have a lower scheduling priority than FTS-1 firm volumes which is what USGT has- see Sheet 80B to confirm] In fact during thISperiod (NOV)that the negotiated rates have been in effect, USGT has not transported any volumes on Transwestern that would be subject to the negotiated rate. /7 Where are footnotes 6 and 7?
+[Should we address that the rate charged has not exceeded greater than 10% of the maximum rate during the first 15 days as alleged by CPUC??]
+Pls. have Mark check the actual volumes and rate to date.
+[I LEFT A SCHEDULE WITH ROB KILMER THAT STEVE KIRK DID ON SOME RATES]